Applying from outside the UK

 Consent letter (for applicants under 18)

 If you are under the age of 18, you must provide a consent letter from your parent or guardian confirming that they support your application.
-The letter should confirm that they consent to your Tier 4 Visa application, and that they approve of your UK living arrangements and your independent travel to the UK.
+The letter should confirm that they consent to your student visa application, and that they approve of your UK living arrangements and your independent travel to the UK.
 It must also confirm their relationship to you.

 If one parent or guardian has legal custody or sole responsibility of you, the letter must confirm this and be signed by that parent or legal guardian.
-If not, then both parents/legal guardians must give their consent and the letter must be signed by both parents/legal guardians.
+If not, then both parents or legal guardians must give their consent and sign the letter.

 You will need to provide evidence of the relationship via your birth certificate.